apoorvasb613/customer-support-agent-/README.md

   - User says `"refund"` → intent = `"faq"`
   - User says `"order"` → intent = `"order"`
   - Anything else → intent = `"unknown"`
-- This intent is used by the router (edges) to decide where to go next.

 ---